Human Trafficking

 drugged state, photos or videos may be taken of you that are then used

-• Be wary of instant love.
+to force you to engage in commercial sec acts. - Be wary of instant love.
 Traffickers who shower potential victims with attention,

 affection, and gifts, on their first meeting are known as “Romeo gifts”.
 Probing